What is an influencer, and what can they do for your business? You’ve come to the right place to find out!

 ModCloth, a vintage clothing site, does a great job of this.
-They are active in sharing (on social media platforms) the images their audience members provide showing them wearing ModCloth’s clothing.
-This makes their audience feel like they’re part of a more exclusive group and encourages them to check out their clothes.
+It actively shares images of audience members wearing ModCloth’s clothing.
+This helps their audience feel like they’re part of a more exclusive group and encourages them to check out their clothes.

-I’ve seen many fashion sites send their items to an influencer, and then the audience could enter a contest to receive them.
-Or sometimes, they will send a credit to an active fashion social media influencer, magazine writer, or blogger so they can go to the site, pick out some clothing, and then review the experience as a whole.
+A fashion brand might also send its items to an influencer, and followers could enter a contest to win them.
+Or sometimes, they send a credit to an active fashion social media influencer, magazine writer, or blogger so they can go to the site, pick out some clothing, and then review the experience as a whole.

-Typically, social media influencers are grouped into the following four categories depending on their audience size.
+Typically, you can group social media influencers into the following five categories depending on their audience size:

-Nano-influencers have the smallest audience size with 10,000 followers or fewer.
-These people may be experts in very niche areas or people who are just starting their influencer journey.
+Nano-influencers have the smallest audience size, with 10,000 followers or fewer.
+These people may be experts in niche areas or just starting their influencer journey.

 NYC-based self-care and exercise Instagrammer Jen Lauren is an excellent example of a nano-influencer.
 She has a small but highly engaged community and creates niche content.

-Micro-influencers have audiences that range from 10,000 to 100,000 followers.
+Micro-influencers have audiences that range from 10,000 to 50,000 followers.
 These people are typically niche experts with reasonably large and engaged audiences.
-They aren’t celebrities, and you’d walk past them in the street without knowing who they are.
+However, they aren’t celebrities; you’d walk past them in the street without knowing who they are.

 Travel and lifestyle blogger Miette Dierckx is a micro-influencer with a carefully curated audience who follow her globe-trotting adventures.
-She works with a range of companies like sunscreen brand La Roche Posay and chocolate brand Cote D’or.
+She works with various companies like sunscreen brand La Roche Posay and chocolate brand Cote D’or.

-Macro-influencers have audiences sized between 100,000 and 1 million followers.
-These are some of the most accessible social media influencers with the biggest audiences.
+Macro-influencers have audiences sized between 500,000 and 1 million followers.
+These are some of the most accessible social influencers with the biggest audiences.
 They tend to be B or C-list celebrities or online-native influencers who have worked hard to build up a big audience.

-Fashion blogger Amy Jackson is a macro-influencer who works with a huge range of brands, including Celine and Cuyana.
+Fashion blogger Amy Jackson is a macro-influencer who works with many brands, including Celine and Cuyana.

-Mega-influencers have the biggest audiences.
-Influencers have to have at least 1 million followers to be considered a mega-influencer.
+Mega-influencers have the biggest audiences and have at least 1 million followers.

 These are usually celebrities who have gained fame offline and translated that into online earnings—think Ryan Reynolds or the Jenners.
 Some, however, are native internet and social media users.
 People like Zoella or MrBeast are great examples of this.